How Terraform Infrastructure as Code (IaC) Works

 Benefits of Infrastructure as Code

-Infrastructure as a code involves various tools like ad-hoc scripts to automate manual tasks, configuration management tool such as Chef, Puppet, Ansible etc., infrastructure templating tools such as Docker, Vagrant, etc. and infrastructure provisioning tools like Terraform.
-The choice of the one type of tool vs others or a combination of one or more tool types would depend on the specific use cases which are out of the scope of this article.
-For the scope of this article, I am assuming that you have already made a choice to go ahead with Terraform.
+Infrastructure as a code involves various tools like ad-hoc scripts to automate manual tasks, configuration management tools such as Chef, Puppet, Ansible, etc., infrastructure templating tools such as Docker, Vagrant, etc., and infrastructure provisioning tools like Terraform.
+The choice of one type of tool vs. others or a combination of one or more tool types would depend on the specific use cases.

 Terraform Configuration File

-To build and deploy the infrastructure using Terraform, a terraform configuration file needs to be created.
-It is a simple text file with “.tf “extension where you specify the infrastructure resource(s) you want to build.
-The .tf format is more human readable, supports comments and is the recommended format for the Terraform configuration files.
+To build and deploy the infrastructure using Terraform, a Terraform configuration file needs to be created.
+It is a simple text file with a “.tf “extension where you specify the infrastructure resource(s) you want to build.
+The .tf format is more human-readable, supports comments, and is the recommended format for the Terraform configuration files.
 (Terraform also supports JSON format but it is less commonly used.)

 Provider